google-deepmind/kinetics-i3d/README.md

 can be downloaded from the [UCF101 website](http://crcv.ucf.edu/data/UCF101.php).

-Our preprocessing uses internal libraries, that have now been open-sourced [here](https://github.com/google/mediapipe/blob/master/mediapipe/examples/desktop/media_sequence/kinetics_dataset.py).
-It does the following: both streams, we sample frames at 25 frames per second.
+Our preprocessing uses internal libraries, that have now been open-sourced [check Google's MediaPipe repo](https://github.com/google/mediapipe/blob/master/mediapipe/docs/install.md).
+It does the following: for both streams, we sample frames at 25 frames per second.
 For Kinetics, we additionally clip the videos at the start and end times provided.

 For RGB, the videos are resized preserving aspect ratio so that the smallest